grisuno/LazyOwn/COMMANDS.md

 Note:
     - Ensure the request file exists and is readable before running sqlmap.
-    - The URL must be set for URL-based testing.
+    - The URL must be assign for URL-based testing.
     - The wizard mode is useful for interactive configuration if you're unsure about the options.

 ## proxy